Wonder how to plan a trip to Japan? If you don’t know where to start, or how to plan a trip to Japan, you have come to the right place.

 Prices in Tokyo and Osaka skyrocket as well in peak season, albeit slightly less.

-Don’t be put off by these prices.
-We traveled through Japan during the cherry blossom season an expensive period to be in Japan and paid on average €105/night for our hotels.
+Don’t be put off by the above prices.
+If you plan in time and compare different hotels, you can also book very good hotels for quite a bit less.
+We traveled through Japan during the cherry blossom season, an expensive period to be in Japan, and paid on average €105/night for our hotels.

 We stayed in a combination of Ryokans and 3 or 4-star hotels.
 All were well-maintained and very clean.